- Published on

 require

-Previously with the directives, we used the "requires" for the methods of other directives and its syntax allowed us to use a string or matrix (you can look for it in the API documentation)https://docs.angularjs.org/api/ng/service/$compile).
-With the use of components we will be able to use "require" using a string.
+Previously, with directives, we used "require" to access methods from other directives, and its syntax allowed us to use a string or an array (you can look for it in the API documentation: https://docs.angularjs.org/api/ng/service/$compile).
+With components, we can use "require" with a string.

 import template from './myComponent.template.html'